translations-com/OneLink-API/OneLink_API.md

 ```
 # Appendix: OneLink API Testing

-We have a OneLink API service you can test with Spanish.
+There is a OneLink API service you can test with Spanish.
 It uses Machine Translation so be cautioned that the translation is not reliable and is used only for testing purposes.

 The domain is: [es-otx.onelink-poc.com](es-otx.onelink-poc.com)